Tales From the Crypt

 First, above ground: New Haven’s Center Church on-the-Green is a right lovely church built in 1813 – the 4th since the inception.
 New Haven’s green has been around since white people in New Haven.
 The church was founded in 1638 by the Reverand John Davenport and Theopilus Eaton; a couple of Puritans from Boston.
 The current building has a Tiffany window that cost $10,000 in 1893 which is just insane.
 Mr. Cotton Gin Eli Whitney was a church regular; Daniel Webster, Presidents Hayes and Monroe all visited – on and on the history goes.

 “Church schmurch” you say, “Tell me about the crypt!”
 Fair enough… Friend of CTMQ and my partner for the day RobC and I didn’t even tour the church because really, a church is pretty much a church.
 A crpyt, well… we had never seen a crypt before.
 And crypts are cool.

-Before descending to the dark reaches of the spooky crypt, we spoke with a curator who gave us some of the church’s history.
-As you’ve gathered, this church has a lot of it – it also has a very impressive website complete with video about its history and the unique silver collection there.
+Before descending to the dark depths of the spooky crypt, we spoke with a curator who gave us some of the church’s history.
+As you’ve gathered, this church has a lot of it.
+It also has a very impressive website complete with video about its history and the unique silver collection there.
 I’ve actually watched the whole organ-music-themed thing.

 The church was built atop a portion of this colonial cemetery from 1812-1814.
 All the remains and gravestones were left in their original positions to be protected by the church’s foundation.
 Today it is now a crypt and remains one of the last “untouched” colonial gravesites in America.